bohdangarchu/stargz-snapshotter/docs/delta-refresh.md

 ## Drift from containerd's image record

 Refresh updates only the daemon's in-memory layer state (`l.desc` is overwritten).
 Containerd's image manifest is not touched, so after a refresh `ctr images ls` still shows the original digests.
-Same drift as the per-layer command.
 Reconciling means writing back to containerd's image store — content-store handling, image-service API, error recovery if write-back fails mid-flight.
 Out of scope.

 ## Out of scope